8 Tips to Design an Outdoor Wireless Network like a Pro

 – Use Google Earth to layout your network and design your coverage areas.
 The tool is free and with the ruler tool you can measure across the campus and compute how many square feet, or acres you need to cover.
 This is a great starting point and will help you visually layout the network.
 Incorporate it with Visio and now you start looking professional

 - Find a good RF planning tool – Google Earth was a good start but now you need something that incorporates GPS, site survey processes and RF measurements.
-There are several out there that are free and others that are a cost.
-Tools we recommend are Meraki’s WiFi Mapper, Aruba’s Visual RF and Outdoor Planning Tool, and Air Magnet Survey Pro.
+There are several tools available, including both paid and free options.
+The tools we recommend are Meraki’s WiFi Mapper, Aruba’s Visual RF and Outdoor Planning Tool, and Air Magnet Survey Pro.

-- Use 802.11n – Legacy wireless standards are no longer the standard from now and to the future.
-802.11n offers so many enhancements and now the cost is very close to what legacy hardware cost that it only makes sense to go with 802.11n.
+- Use 802.11ac – Legacy wireless standards are no longer the standard from now and to the future.
+802.11ac offers so many enhancements and improvements over legacy and 11n equipment now that it only makes sense to go with 802.11ac.

 - Access point density is preferred – Check out Novarums’ whitepaper titled “2010: Guidelines for Successful Large Scale Outdoor Wi-Fi Networks”.
 They specifically point out that “more bars are not necessarily better”.
 More access points is a better metric and provides for a better wireless client experience due to better throughput, less latency, better radio usage and less client contention.
 After surveying 175 different networks Novarum (see whitepaper link above) found that the common denominator in all networks that produced high coverage AND high performance was high access point density.